Lea esta hoja informativa en español

 What about people who "intentionally infect" others with HIV?
 Shouldn't they be punished?

 It is important to note that "intentionally infecting" a person with HIV and not disclosing one's HIV status are not the same thing.
-We know that HIV is difficult to transmit even in the riskiest instances, so sex or contact with a person living with HIV does not equal transmission.
+We know that HIV is difficult to transmit even in the riskiest instances, so sex or contact with a person living with HIV does not automatically equal transmission.
 Further, there are many complicated reasons why a person may not disclose to a sexual partner, including the potential threat of violence.
 Simply saying "I am living with HIV" is not always a safe option.

-There are a number of steps that people can take to counter HIV stigma and make HIV disclosure safer in communities around the world.
+There are steps that people can take to counter HIV stigma and make HIV disclosure safer in communities around the world.
 For example, you could join an advocacy group or educate people in your community about HIV and how it is (and is not) transmitted.
 Getting rid of laws that seek to justify stigma and fear, instead of promoting public health and community safety, is one of those steps.

 What if someone living with HIV, including a partner, rapes or molests someone else?